 Important:

-Attractions in Durmitor Park in Tara River Canyon
+Durmitor Park Attractions in the Tara River Canyon

 black lake durmitor montenegro

-• The park has 25 marked hiking trails with elevation gains of up to 1200 meters.
-Almost all routes can be completed within a day.
+• The park features 25 marked mountain hiking trails with elevation gains of up to 1200 meters.
+Almost all of them can be completed in a single day.

 • Zminje Lake (Snake Lake): coordinates 43.155922673723936, 19.07050923562197